-Treating people living with dementia in the hospital is a tremendous challenge.
+With the number of people aged 65 and older diagnosed with dementia expected to increase to 12.7 million by 2050, our healthcare system faces a tremendous challenge in treating these patients.
 A report published in the International Journal of Geriatric Psychiatry notes that people living with dementia have a “significantly higher risk for all-cause hospitalizations and longer hospital length of stay.”
 The Alzheimer’s Association points out that people living with dementia have twice as many hospital stays per year as other seniors and are more likely to have chronic conditions.

-The Value of Person-Centered Care
+The Value of Person-Centered Care at Home

 In 2018, the Alzheimer’s Association published Dementia Care Practice Recommendations, which focuses heavily on person-centered care.
 This approach builds care around an individual’s needs and is contingent upon knowing the patient’s unique individuality.
 While this is an easy concept to grasp, it isn’t always easy to execute.

-Our home-based care teams provide the same care as traditional hospitalists and nurses, but on a very personal level.
-The relationship and meeting cadence is often more intimate, personal and regular than during a traditional hospital stay.
-This offers the unique opportunity to learn a lot about a patient’s home environment and lifestyle.
-We design a care plan that is especially suited for the patient’s day-to-day life, which is the essence of person-centered care, and is proven to deliver strong patient outcomes.
+Our home-based care teams provide the same care as traditional doctors and nurses, but on a very personal level.
+The relationship and meeting cadence is often more intimate, personal and regular than during a traditional hospital or skilled nursing facility stay.

-Creating an Improved Experience
+Creating an Improved Experience With Care at Home